Payment Posting 101: A Comprehensive Guide for ABA Therapy Providers

 The "Lag" Effect

 Some practices wait until Friday to post all the payments from the week.
 This creates a "lag."
-For those five days, your data is old.
-If a patient comes in on Wednesday and asks, "Do I owe anything?" the front desk might say "No" because the payment from Monday has not been posted yet.
+For those five days, your data is outdated.
+If a patient comes in on Wednesday and asks, "Do I owe anything?" the front desk might say "No" because the payment from Monday hasn’t been posted yet.
 Later, you have to call that patient back and ask for money.
 This looks unprofessional and makes collecting money harder.

 Ignoring "Zero-Pay" EOBs

-Sometimes you get an EOB that says the insurance paid $0.
-This usually happens because the money went to the patient's deductible.
-Lazy posting teams might throw this paper in a "to-do later" pile because there is no check attached.
+Sometimes you receive an EOB that states the insurance paid $0.
+This usually occurs because the money went to the patient's deductible.
+Lazy posting teams might toss this paper in a "to-do later" pile because there’s no check attached.
 This is a huge mistake.
 That EOB is telling you that the patient now owes you money.
-If you do not post it, you cannot bill the patient.
+If you don’t post it, you can’t bill the patient.

 Poor Reconciliation

 Reconciliation is just a fancy word for matching.
 You must match the total amount posted in your software to the total amount deposited in the bank.
-If the bank says you got $5,000, but your software says you posted $4,800, you have a problem.
+If the bank says you received $5,000, but your software shows you posted $4,800, you have a problem.
 Without daily matching, money can disappear without anyone noticing.

 Best Practices for Effective Payment Posting